DS3Lab/lda_study/README.md

 	Stochastic method can avoid scanning the whole dataset at each iteration, which is time-consuming in batch mode.
 	It iterates between subsampling of data and adjusting the hidden structure based only on the subsample.
+	Variational inference is amenable to stochastic optimization because the variational objective decomposes into a sum of terms, one for each data point in the analysis.

 [Stochastic Collapsed Variational Bayesian Inference for Latent Dirichlet Allocation, KDD'2013](http://www.ics.uci.edu/~welling/publications/papers/fp1199-foulds.pdf)